argodev/studies/ot_survey/OT_Class_07_Manuscript.md

 Nonetheless, some proverbs are always true because they describe eternal truth about God and the hardwired workings of the universe.
 You can spot them because they make sweeping claims that simply can’t apply some times and not others.
 Take for example Proverb 16:33.
 “The lot is cast into the lap, but its every decision is from the Lord.”
 This is proverb affirming God’s sovereignty.
 And if He’s not sovereign all the time, then He’s not sovereign.
 Furthermore, the proverb says that every decision is from the Lord.
 That word “every” is a bit of a give away.
 So this proverb functions as a universal principle rather than some sort of advice.

 Most of the proverbs fall into the first category though, rather than the second.
 In that sense, think of the book of Proverbs as a manual for fulfilling God’s creation mandate to humankind, to exercise dominion over his earth.
-And for Old Testament Israel, that mandate was fulfilled especially as a nation, so this serves even

-more pointedly as wisdom for God’s king.
+And for Old Testament Israel, that mandate was fulfilled especially as a nation, so this serves even more pointedly as wisdom for God’s king.
 And in general, Proverbs tells us that if we do what is right things will go well.
 But that’s not always the case, is it?
 Not today, and not in the Old Testament either.
 You might think of the book of Job as being about the exceptions to this general rule.
 Sometimes the righteous suffer.
 So the Proverbs are generally true, but not always - and we have a whole book of wisdom literature to grapple with that exception.

 I can’t tell you how important it is to keep this in mind.
 Most of the Proverbs are not always true.
 You often need to put the words “in general” in front of a proverb as you apply it to your life.
 And it becomes dangerous when we don’t.
 Because we end up thinking God has said something is true all the time when that’s never what he intended to say.
 “So you’re telling me I can’t take the Bible at its literal word?
 Heretic!”
 No.  The Bible is completely true.
 We just need to be careful to accept it as literally true to the extent it intends to be that way.
 We’d never put our foot down on the historical event of the Good Samaritan, would we.
 Because clearly Jesus intended that parable as a _story_.
 Not an actual event.
 In the same way, we need to interpret Proverbs as they were intended to be read - as statements that are generally true.
 I’ll give you a New Testament example.
 In Ephesians, Paul tells us to not let the sun go down while you are still angry.
 How many young couples have argued themselves silly late at night because they think Paul says it’s a sin to go to bed with a dispute unresolved?
 No: it’s a proverb.
 Generally, we should resolve things quickly and not let them fester.
 But it’s not like Paul is telling people in Nome, Alaska that they can be angry all summer long but never in the winter.
 We need to interpret Scripture according to how each genre is intended to be interpreted.

+__[SLIDE #10]__

 ## How are the Proverbs interpreted

 So, with this basic understanding of Proverbs, let’s think further about interpretation.
-Last week we talked about how Hebrew poetry uses “parallelism.”
+When looking at Psalms we talked about how Hebrew poetry uses “parallelism.”
 Where one line expands on the line before.
-Well, the Proverbs are a style of poetry, so everything we said last week still applies.
-However, they are slightly different because in Proverbs the parallels are generally contrasts.
-“The wise of heart will receive commandments, but a babbling fool will come to ruin” (10:8).
+Well, the Proverbs are a style of poetry, so everything we said last earlier still applies.
+However, they are slightly different because in Proverbs the parallels are generally contrasts.  “_The wise of heart will receive commandments, but a babbling fool will come to ruin_” (10:8).

 Here are a few steps to guide you in interpreting proverbs:

 1. First determine the __parallelisms__.
-What in the second line is in parallel with “the wise in heart?”
-[WAIT FOR SOMEONE TO ANSWER]  “A babbling fool.”
-And what’s in parallel with the verb, “accept?”
-[WAIT FOR SOMEONE TO ANSWER]  “Comes.”
-Finally, what’s in parallel with “commands?”
-[WAIT FOR SOMEONE TO ANSWER]  “To ruin.”
-This one’s an easy one because all the parallel elements are in the same order.
+What in the second line is in parallel with “_the wise in heart_?”
+[WAIT FOR SOMEONE TO ANSWER]  “_A babbling fool_.”
+And what’s in parallel with the verb, “_will receive?_”  [WAIT FOR SOMEONE TO ANSWER]  “_will come._”  Finally, what’s in parallel with “_commandments_?”
+[WAIT FOR SOMEONE TO ANSWER]  “_To ruin._”  This one’s an easy one because all the parallel elements are in the same order.
 Of course, like all poetry, it’s not an exact science.
 Slowing down and mulling over the text opens our eyes to the full meaning of a verse.

 2. Next, identify any __figures of speech__.
 Earlier I said that digging a pit and rolling a stone referred to deception.
 Sometimes, like with rolling a stone, we might peak into a commentary or a study bible to get a sense of what a figure of speech really means.
 But generally they’re as clear in English as they were in ancient Hebrew.